Best and Worst Time to Travel in China

 Spring is a good time to travel pretty much all over the country.
 Some places, mostly in the north, may still be cold during those days, but it’s overall manageable.

-The most notable exception is Tibet, which is closed to foreign visitors for two months every spring.
+The most notable exception is Tibet, which is closed to foreign visitors for about two months every spring.
 Since the time may vary from year to year, you may get in touch with our travel specialists for the most up-to-date information if you are planning a trip to Tibet.

 April and June are probably the best dates to visit just about anywhere in China.
 The mid summer is a great moment to visit Tibet, Hainan, and some places in northern China.
 There are, however, other places that will get almost unbearably hot, and travelers sensitive to high temperatures should keep this in mind.

 Southern China has a subtropical climate, and the summers are wet and humid, while temperatures can rise up to 40°C. Some places that is best not to visit during the summer include Chongqing (Sichuan), Nanjing (Jiangsu) and Wuhan (Hubei).
 The northern part of China, including Xinjiang, Dongbei and Inner Mongolia, can also get extremely hot during the summers.